 That is not how this fund operates.
-You are investing in a portfolio fund of early stage deals.
+You are investing in a portfolio fund of seed stage deals.
 Most early stage founders want a limited group of trusted, well-known investor groups, and don’t have the bandwidth to deal with individual investors.

 When a fund experiences a liquidity event, we send distribution checks as soon as the company sends us a check.
 We can usually process this transaction within a few days.

-We have funds for alumni of these schools: Berkeley, Columbia, Cornell, Dartmouth, Harvard, MIT, Northwestern, Penn, Stanford, Wisconsin, and Yale.
+We have funds for alumni of these schools: Berkeley, Brown, Columbia, Cornell, Dartmouth, Harvard, MIT, Northwestern, Penn, Stanford, Wisconsin, and Yale.

 Our Focused Funds are open to all accredited investors, no matter what school you went to.
+Our index-like funds—AVG Select and Total Access Funds—are also open to all accredited investors.

 Please navigate to our Portfolio page.